 Shaped by Science

-During the 1980s and 90s scientists began reintroducing animals born at the Zoo and SCBI to the wild.
-In the mid-1980s SCBI scientists developed the basis for breeding animals in human care to preserve as much genetic diversity as possible.
+During the 1980s and 90s scientists began reintroducing animals born at the Smithsonian's National Zoo and Conservation Biology Institute to the wild.
+In the mid-1980s Smithsonian scientists developed the basis for breeding animals in human care to preserve as much genetic diversity as possible.
 Golden lion tamarins, an endangered species, free-ranged at the Zoo from 1986 to 2007, in preparation for reintroduction to the Brazilian rainforest.
-In 1991 the first black-footed ferret kits born at SCBI were returned to the wild.
+In 1991 the first black-footed ferret kits born at the Front Royal, Virginia, facility were returned to the wild.
 The black-footed ferret reintroduction program continues today, as do many other reintroduction efforts.

-In 1995, Zoo and SCBI scientists were the first to discover the lethal elephant endotheliotropic herpes virus (EEHV) which affects both wild and zoo elephants.
-And in 1999, Zoo pathologists helped discover the chytrid fungus, a lethal fungus responsible for massive global amphibian declines.
+In 1995, Smithsonian's National Zoo and Conservation Biology Institute scientists were the first to discover the lethal elephant endotheliotropic herpes virus (EEHV) which affects both wild and zoo elephants.
+And in 1999, Smithsonian pathologists helped discover the chytrid fungus, a lethal fungus responsible for massive global amphibian declines.

-On land, SCBI launched Virginia Working Landscapes to preserve native biodiversity and encourage the sustainable use of working landscapes in 2009.
-The following year, SCBI became one of the first land-based participants in the National Ecological Observatory Network (NEON) in the U.S., collecting data on various environmental factors.
+On land, Smithsonian scientists launched Virginia Working Landscapes to preserve native biodiversity and encourage the sustainable use of working landscapes in 2009.
+The following year, the Front Royal, Virginia, campus became one of the first land-based participants in the National Ecological Observatory Network (NEON) in the U.S., collecting data on various environmental factors.

-The Zoo and SCBI continue these initiatives, along with many more, into the present day.
+The Smithsonian's National Zoo and Conservation Biology Institute continues these initiatives, along with many more, into the present day.

 Rejuvenation and Revitalization

 Ever-evolving since its humble origins in the late 19th century, the Smithsonian’s National Zoo and Conservation Biology Institute began its latest phase of rejuvenation in the early 2000s.
-The renewal was marked by state-of-the-art exhibits incorporating research by Zoo and SCBI scientists, and was first seen by the public with the completion of Asia Trail in 2006.
-This commitment to modern exhibits backed by solid science has continued with the complete renovation of the American Trail in 2012 and the completion of Elephant Trails in 2013.
-The investment in new facilities was not limited to public exhibits; behind-the-scenes, SCBI built a new state-of-the-art Genetics Lab—originally founded in 1991— at the Zoo in Washington, D.C., which opened in 2010.
+The renewal was marked by state-of-the-art exhibits incorporating research by Smithsonian scientists, and was first seen by the public with the completion of the Asia Trail exhibit in 2006.
+This commitment to modern exhibits backed by solid science has continued with the complete renovation of the American Trail exhibit in 2012, the completion of the Elephant Trails exhibit in 2013, and the renovation of the Zoo's historic Bird House exhibit in 2023, which was re-designed to meet the Leadership in Energy and Environmental Design (LEED) Gold standards while retaining more than 80% of the building's existing historic masonry walls.
+The investment in new facilities was not limited to public exhibits; behind-the-scenes, a new state-of-the-art Genetics Lab— originally founded in 1991— re-opened in 2010.

 The Next Generation

-Throughout its history the Smithsonian’s National Zoo and Conservation Biology Institute have worked with many partners to save species and their habitats.
-SCBI particularly has focused on training the next generation of conservationists.
-In 2008, the Smithsonian-Mason School of Conservation was established at SCBI headquarters in Front Royal, Virginia, enabling undergraduate, graduate, and post-doctoral students to study with SCBI scientists and George Mason University professors.
-The Cornell-Smithsonian Joint Graduate Training Program, which has been accepting applications since 2011, allows students to benefit from the dual mentorship of a Cornell faculty member and an SCBI scientist.
+Throughout its history the Smithsonian’s National Zoo and Conservation Biology Institute has worked with many partners to save species and their habitats, with a focus on training the next generation of conservationists.
+In 2008, the Smithsonian-Mason School of Conservation established headquarters at the Front Royal, Virginia, campus enabling undergraduate, graduate, and post-doctoral students to study with Smithsonian scientists and George Mason University professors.
+The Cornell-Smithsonian Joint Graduate Training Program, which has been accepting applications since 2011, allows students to benefit from the dual mentorship of a Cornell faculty member and a Smithsonian scientist.
 The program’s very first student produced the first domestic puppies from in vitro fertilization in 2015, solving some of the mystery of canid reproduction.